 Things to Consider Before Adjusting Soil pH

-Before adjusting soil pH, it’s crucial to understand the needs of your plants.
+Before adjusting soil pH, it’s crucial to understand your plants’ needs.
 Some plants thrive in acidic soil, while others prefer alkaline environments.

 Factors to consider before making changes:

-- Plant type: Know the pH preference of your plants.
+- Plant type: Know the pH preferences of your plants.

 - Soil type: Sandy soils respond to pH changes faster than clay soils [2].